-Inmates who reported sexual abuse.
+Inmate who reported sexual harassment prior to audit period.

-Agency Policy LSC 3-3049, addresses this provision.
+Agency Policy LSC 2.11, addresses this provision.
 Agency policy that requires that the inmate be informed of the outcome of the investigation of all sexual abuse/harassment complaints that the inmate has filed.
-In the past 12 months, fourteen allegations from inmates were investigated.
-All were completed and the inmates were informed in writing of the result of the investigation.

-The reports were all documented.
-For complaints directed towards staff, the inmate would be advised as to staff relocation, no longer employed, whether staff member has been indicted or convicted.
+In the past 12 months, three (3) allegations from an inmate about staff was investigated.
+By policy all investigations were completed, and the inmate was informed in writing of the result of the investigation.
+The report was documented.
+For complaints directed towards staff, the inmate was advised as to staff relocation, no longer employed, whether staff member has been indicted or convicted.